 - green olives

 - petite cucumbers

 - fresh extra virgin olive oil

 - 2 Tbsp Dukkah

 - fresh Turkish pide bread

-- To serve, spread labneh in a platter and top with extra virgin olive oil, dukkah spice, coriander leaves.
-Add, olives, warm bread and fresh veggies for dipping.
+- To serve: spread labneh in a platter and drizzle it with extra virgin olive oil, sprinkle with dukkah spice, scatter with coriander leaves.
+Arrange on the platter olives, warm bread and fresh veggies for dipping.
 Enjoy!